lanl/PyBNF/docs/algorithms.rst

 Implementation details
 ^^^^^^^^^^^^^^^^^^^^^^
 The PyBNF implementation is based on the description in [Gupta2018a]_.
-Markov chains are run by the same method as in Markov chain Monte Carlo, except that the value of :math:`\beta` in the acceptance probability :math:`e^{- \beta \Delta F}` varies between replicas.
+Markov chains are run by the same method as in Metropolis-Hastings, except that the value of :math:`\beta` in the acceptance probability :math:`e^{- \beta \Delta F}` varies between replicas.

 Every ``exchange_every`` iterations, we attempt replica exchange.
 We propose moves that consist of swapping two replicas between adjacent temperatures.
 Moves are accepted with probability :math:`\min (1, e^{\Delta \beta \Delta F})` where :math:`\Delta \beta` is the change in :math:`\beta` = 1/Temperature, and :math:`\Delta F` is the difference in the objective values of the replicas.
 In other words, moves that transfer a lower-objective replica to a lower temperature (higher :math:`\beta`) are always accepted, and those that transfer a higher-objective replica to a lower temperature are accepted with a Metropolis-like probability based on the extent of objective difference.